cdapio/cdap/cdap-docs/pipelines/source/developing-plugins/packaging-plugins.rst

 The configuration of each property of the plugin is composed of:

-- :ref:`widget-type: <cask-hydrator-creating-custom-plugins-custom-widgets>` The type of
+- :ref:`widget-type: <cdap-pipelines-creating-custom-plugins-custom-widgets>` The type of
   widget needed to represent this property.
 - **label:** Label to be used in the CDAP UI for the property.
 - **name:** Name of the field (as supplied by the CDAP UI backend).
 - **widget-attributes:** A map of attributes that the widget type requires be defined in order to render the property in the CDAP UI.
 The attributes vary depending on the widget type.
-- :ref:`plugin-function: <cask-hydrator-creating-custom-plugins-custom-plugin-function>`
+- :ref:`plugin-function: <cdap-pipelines-creating-custom-plugins-custom-plugin-function>`
   An optional map of plugin method and its widget attributes that can be applied to a particular plugin property.